A 153 (Nifedipine extended release 30 mg)

 Pill imprint A 153 has been identified as Nifedipine extended release 30 mg.

-Nifedipine is used in the treatment of high blood pressure; raynaud's syndrome; hypertensive emergency; angina pectoris prophylaxis; heart failure (and more), and belongs to the drug class calcium channel blocking agents.
+Nifedipine is used in the treatment of raynaud's syndrome; high blood pressure; angina pectoris prophylaxis; migraine prevention; hypertensive emergency (and more), and belongs to the drug class calcium channel blocking agents.
 Risk cannot be ruled out during pregnancy.
 Nifedipine 30 mg is not subject to the Controlled Substances Act.

 See also related documents.